kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 ```rust
 let schema = &parquet_records.schema().unwrap();
 ```
-I'll get `Method schema not found in the current scope for type Vec<FeatureSet>`
+I'll get `Method schema not found in the current scope for type Vec<CombinedOrderRecord>`

     `.schema()` is a method provided by a trait **_ParquetRecordWriter_**, which extracts the Parquet schema from the data structure (`schema()` returns `Result<parquet::schema::types::TypePtr, parquet::errors::ParquetError>` ).

     `.unwrap()` is used to handle the Result type returned by `.schema()`, which will panic if the operation fails.
 If the schema extraction is successful, it returns the schema object.

-3. Open File for Writing
+3. Open file for writing:
-    Here I'm borrowing **path** variable, as I need to use it later for the reader.
+    here I'm borrowing **path** variable, as I need to use it later for the reader.

     ```rust
     let file = std::fs::File::create(&path).unwrap();